-Mean±SD is based on three replicates, each of which consists of 20 individual culture tubes.
+\Mean $\pm$ SD is based on three replicates, each of which consists of 20 individual culture tubes.
 Values are not significantly different by the Tukey's multiple comparison test (P=0.05).

 Plate 1(A-I).
-Various stages of in vitro propagation of Hemidesmus indicus: (A): Nodal explant inoculation, (B&C): Initiation and elongation of shoot from nodal explant, (D&E): Enhanced shoot multiplication, (F): Multiple shoot regeneration on MS+AS (4.0mg/l) + BAP (2.0mg/l) after 6 weeks of inoculation, (G): Initiation of roots on 1⁄2 MS+IAA (4.0 mg/l), (H): Shoot with well developed roots, (I): In vitro grown plantlets prior to field transfer.
+Various stages of in vitro propagation of Hemidesmus indicus: (A): Nodal explant inoculation, (B&C): Initiation and elongation of shoot from nodal explant, (D&E): Enhanced shoot multiplication, (F): Multiple shoot regeneration on MS+AS (4.0mg/l) + BAP (2.0mg/l) after 6 weeks of inoculation, (G): Initiation of roots on $\frac{1}{2}$ MS+IAA (4.0mg/l), (H): Shoot with well developed roots, (I): In vitro grown plantlets prior to field transfer.

-Patnaik and Debata 1996).
-In this investigation, about 78% of the plantlets survived and grew well in the green house without any morphological and phenotypic changes (Plate 11).
+house without any morphological and phenotypic changes (Plate 1I).
 Thus the protocol described above is a rapid method for the large scale propagation and multiplication as well as conservation of H.indicus.